Brook Lopez NBA Preview vs. the Knicks

 Brook Lopez Insights vs. the Knicks

-- Defensively, the Knicks are ranked seventh in the NBA, conceding 111.4 points per game.
+- The Knicks allow 112 points per contest, ninth-ranked in the league.

-- On the boards, the Knicks are ranked No. 1 in the league, giving up 40.9 rebounds per game.
+- On the glass, the Knicks have conceded 41.3 rebounds per game, which puts them third in the league.

-- Looking at assists, the Knicks are ranked 15th in the NBA, giving up 26.1 per game.
+- Looking at assists, the Knicks have conceded 26 per game, 15th in the NBA.

+- In terms of 3-pointers, the Knicks have conceded 13.5 makes per contest, 19th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!